boundarydevices/ubuntu-core/README.md

 ## Build requirements

-First of all, it is highly recommended to build from **Ubuntu 16.04** or later.
+First of all, it is highly recommended to build from **Ubuntu 20.04** or later.
 Although there are solutions for different OS flavours, some tools are limited to Ubuntu for now.

 Then you need to install the following packages in order to build Ubuntu Core.
 ```
 ~$ sudo apt update
-~$ sudo apt install -y build-essential u-boot-tools lzop snapd \
+~$ sudo apt install -y build-essential u-boot-tools snapd \
    gcc-arm-linux-gnueabihf gcc-aarch64-linux-gnu
 ~$ sudo snap install snapcraft --classic
 ~$ sudo snap install ubuntu-image --classic